 Extremes of temperature, both hot and cold, can be a health hazard for many people.
 Extreme heat is linked to illness and death, particularly for vulnerable people such as the elderly, the very young and those with existing health conditions like diabetes and heart disease.
 Extremes of cold, or sudden drops in temperature, are also linked with increases in asthma.

-Tasmania can have both cold and hot spells, and these often happen quickly and with little warning.
+All Australian states have both cold and hot spells, and these often happen quickly and with little warning.
 The AirRater app uses the same methodology as the Australian Bureau of Meteorology’s Heatwave Service to determine when, where and how severe a forecast heatwave will be.
-Notifications will be sent to users in the heatwave affected area, giving them prior warning of the conditions and allowing preparations to be made to cope with the heatwave.
-Similarly, a forecast extreme cold spell will be notified to users in the affected area.
+Notifications will be sent to you in the heatwave affected area, giving prior warning of the conditions and allowing preparations to be made to cope with the heatwave.
+Similarly, a forecast extreme cold spell will be notified to you in the affected area.

-Research has shown that Tasmania is likely to get an increased number of warmer days and an increased number of heatwaves into the future.
+Research has shown that Australia is likely to see an increased number of warmer days and an increased number of heatwaves into the future.
 For more information on preparing for and coping with heatwaves, visit the Bureau of Meteorology’s Heatwave Service website, and go to the ‘Useful Links’ section for heatwave information for your region.

 Pollen is measured using a network of monitors across Tasmania and the ACT.
 We have six monitors in Tasmania - at Sandy Bay, Mornington, Launceston, Devonport, Campbell Town and Lake St Clair – and one at the Australian National University in the ACT.
-These monitors capture the airborne pollen on a sticky surface, which is then read under a microscope.
-This involves identifying the pollen spores present on the slide, and counting the number of each species.
-AirRater's pollen lab can identify up to 20 different species, with the most common allergenic pollen families listed on the app.
+These monitors capture the airborne pollen on a sticky surface, which is then 'read' under a microscope.
+This involves identifying the pollen grains present on the slide, and counting the number of each species.
+AirRater's pollen labs can identify over 25 different species, with the most common allergenic pollen types being listed on the app.